Tory Burch spotlights a forgotten, trailblazing American fashion designer

-Before there was Diane von Furstenberg, Vera Wang, or Tory Burch, there was Claire McCardell.
+Before there was Rebecca Minkoff, Vera Wang, or Tory Burch, there was Claire McCardell.

 McCardell, who was born in 1905 and began designing clothes when she was in her twenties, helped define American fashion as we know it.
 In her time, American dressmakers sought inspiration from the rising cadre of European fashion designers, but McCardell wasn’t interested in making luxurious gowns for the upper crust.
 Instead, she wanted to create garments that busy women could wear everyday.
 She also had a knack for clever innovations like pockets, ballet flats, and dresses without waists that could adapt to different body sizes.